wouterrutgers/group-ironmen/README.md

 ---

-Your application should now be running in your environment using your configured `.env` file.
+Your application should now be running in your environment.
-You can update environment variables by editing the mounted `.env` file and restarting the container for changes to take effect.